Skip to content

 Entry ban/blacklisting

-Overstays are logged in immigration systems and make future visa applications for tourism, business or longer stays more likely to be denied.
-A re-entry ban can last from a few months to several years, depending on the severity of the violation and the country involved.
-This means you could be refused entry not only to the country where you overstayed, but to the entire Schengen Area.
+A re‑entry ban can last from a few months to several years depending on the severity of the overstay and the country involved.
+You could be refused entry to the entire Schengen Area, not just the country where the overstay occurred.

 Insurance expiry